msa/threesmodel-pyml/README.md

 I trained a model that showed some promise (mid eighty percent accuracy and a balanced error level between training and validation set).

-But in order to get a grast of the actual performance of the model I need to allow it to actually play some games and look at the game score distribution.
+But in order to get a grasp of the actual performance of the model I need to allow it to actually play some games and look at the game score distribution and it turns out python is a more suited environment for that purpose.